-A few days ago, I shared some brief thoughts on God by St. Augustine and a lesser know Dominican named Luis de Granada.
+A while back, I shared some brief thoughts on God by St. Augustine and a lesser know Dominican named Luis de Granada.
 Short passages they may have been, but they were formulated from swimming in deep waters.
 The same can be said of the thoughts of the hermits who fled to the deserts of Egypt around the time the Church ceased to be persecuted.

 God is the life of all free beings.
 He is the salvation of all, of believers or unbelievers, of the just or the unjust, of the pious or the impious, of those freed from passions or those caught up in them, of monks or those living in the world, of the educated and the illiterate, of the healthy and the sick, of the young or the old.
 He is like the outpouring of light, the glimpse of the sun, or the changes of the weather which are the same for everyone without exception.

 And now a little story as an example,